 “Kelly, come down here!
 You have to see this!” he exclaimed.

 I hurriedly ran down the stairs to the sliding glass door where my husband was standing gazing out into the backyard.
 To my surprise, there was a very large owl perched on the fence that borders the northern side of our property.
 Enthralled by the beauty of the large bird, I stood at the door for a while trying to remember if I had ever seen an owl in person before.
 After mulling it over, I came to the conclusion that I had never seen an owl in its natural environment.
-I then thought back to the night before when Aiden and I were watching TV in my room.
+I then thought back to the night before when Aiden, my adopted grandson, and I were watching TV in my room.

 “I don’t know.
 It kind of sounds like an owl,” I replied.